ChinmayDharwad24/ChatEase/README.md

 ### Installation and Usage
 --------------
 - Clone this repository
-- Install dependencies using 'npm install'
+- Install dependencies using 'npm install' in filepath ./app and ./backend
-- Start the server using 'npm start'
+- Start the server using 'npm start' in filepath ./app/src
+- Start the backend server using 'node server.js; in filepath ./backend
 - Visit http://localhost:3000 in your web browser to access the chatbot